-It is important that you don’t just stick to people who think like you.
+It is important that you do not just stick with people who think like you.
 I encourage people to listen deeply to others and consider beliefs, fears and hopes.
-People have these for a reason and if they are trying hard to make you listen to them, it’s usually with good intentions in mind.
+People have these for a reason and if they are trying hard to make you listen to them, it is often with good intentions in mind.
 If someone is shouting out, listen to what they have to say.
-Many an, “I told you so!” moment could have been avoided if people just learned to listen and take others’ perspectives on board.
-That doesn’t mean you have to agree, but you should at least listen.
-I encourage people to observe deeply and with an open mind.
-Immerse yourself in the situation and learn from the experiences of others.
+Many an, “I told you so!” moment could have been avoided if people learned how to actively listen and take others’ perspectives on board.
+That does bot mean you have to agree with everyone else, but you should at least listen.
+I encourage people to observe and listen deeply and with an open mind.

 Think positively about those you work with

-If you don’t believe in people, then that very mindset alone will be a barrier to the positive outcomes you could achieve.
-I encourage people to remember empathy and bring the humanity back into the work.
+If you do not believe in the people around you, then that very mindset alone will be a barrier to the positive outcomes you could achieve.
+I encourage people to engage through the eyes of empathy and bring humanity back into the work.

 Build legitimate, honest relationships

 Nothing destroys trust more than dishonesty.
 When I work with people I encourage fairness and transparency.
-Give constructive criticism if necessary but avoid reactiveness and defensiveness.
+Give constructive criticism if necessary, but avoid reactiveness and defensiveness where possible.

 How I work with you

 I use a facilitative and coaching style to enable people from across teams or organisations to take a wider view of situations and to collaborate and experiment together.
-This enables them to co-create value and take an entrepreneurial approach.
+This enables them to co-create value and take a more entrepreneurial approach to the work.